keplernetwork/kepler/doc/contracts.md

 issue, we require the receiver to collaborate with the sender in building a transaction and specifically its kernel signature.

-Alice wants to pay Bob in grins.
+Alice wants to pay Bob in keplers.
 She starts the transaction building process:

 1. Alice selects her inputs and builds her change output.
 The sum of all blinding factors (change output minus inputs) is `rs`.